Field(s) of Interest: Political science, history, civil society

 Field(s) of Interest: History, culture, film, art

-Biography: A native of Cleveland, Pietro earned his PhD in Russian History at The Ohio State University in 2021 and his MA in Russian, East European, and Eurasian Studies at the University of Michigan in Ann Arbor in 2015.
+Biography: Pietro is a historian of Russia and the former USSR, with a specific focus on the Khrushchev era and the Caucasus.
+He earned his PhD in Russian History at The Ohio State University in 2021 and his MA in Russian, East European, and Eurasian Studies at the University of Michigan in Ann Arbor in 2015.
 He serves as an Associate Editor for the Gomidas Institute in London.
-His primary interest is the history of Russia and the former USSR, with a specific focus on the Khrushchev era and the Caucasus.
 He has contributed analyses on Russia and the former Soviet Union for The Nation, The Plain Dealer, the Russian International Affairs Council, and Hetq Online.
 He also maintains the Reconsidering Russia podcast.